FAQ list for Fall 2009 AST 2002 Section 0004

 that the exam I missed doesn't count?

-A: Well, no, missing that earlier exam did hurt your grade in
+A: Well, no, missing that earlier exam does hurt your grade in

-the sense that right before you take the final
+the sense that at the time you take the final, your course

 on that missed exam).
 At that point, skipping the final